 💗 Print small cards and create a center game, students would love to play Sound Wall Memory or Go Fish!

 What other ideas do you have???
 I know the options are limitless!

 Finally, take a look at this video where I recap the information I’ve shared here and provide you with a few MORE helpful tips and tricks on how to implement a sound wall in your classroom!

 Making the switch from a word wall does take time, effort, and some new learning but you can do it!
-I hope the information I’ve shared today makes it feel more manageable and leaves you feeling excited for all the benefits a sound wall can bring to your classroom and students!
+I hope the information I’ve shared today makes the task of setting up a sound wall feel more manageable and leaves you excited for all the benefits a sound wall can bring to your classroom and students!